Rain, Rain, Go Away: "The Powerpuff Girls' Best Rainy Day Adventure Ever". Also the title of a story in issue #66 of the

 Master: You came seeking only violence.
 You were impatient.
 You would not look inside yourself.
-I could only guid you; the journey was yours to make.
+I could only guide you; the journey was yours to make.
 I did not fail you nor the teachings.
 You failed yourself.
 And another thing: You're not a monkey, you're a chimp.
 There's a difference.

 Reunion Show: 2008's "Powerpuff Girls Rule", a PPG special made five years after the show ended, featuring nearly every main character within the series, as well as all the original voice actors.

 Rhyming with Itself: In "See Me, Feel Me, Gnomey", this trope is rather egregious when the PPG join in Professor Utonium's "Freedom Beef" song, as they rhyme "peace" with itself rather forcefully, directly after rhyming "powers" with itself.

 Rogues Gallery: Mojo Jojo, Fuzzy Lumpkins, The Gangreen Gang, Him, Princess Morbucks, Sedusa, The Rowdyruff Boys to a lesser extent and The Amoeba Boys if you consider irritation to be roguish.
 Mister Mime (the alternate personality of Rainbow the Clown) has also appeared in the background in his villainous mime-form post-Mime for a Change

 The comic book story "Steal A Meal" (Cartoon Network Block Party #26) has the girls doing a tearful Big "NO!" upon learning that after all the breakfast cereal in town had been stolen the only thing left was oatmeal.